QuantEcon/lecture-source-py/source/rst/amss3.rst

-The lack of full spanning means that the ergodic distribution of the par value of government debt is nontrivial, in contrast to the situation in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`  where  the ergodic distribution of the par value is concentrated on one point
+The lack of full spanning means that the ergodic distribution of the par value of government debt is nontrivial, in contrast to the situation in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`  where  the ergodic distribution of the par value is concentrated on one point.

-Nevertheless,   :cite:`BEGS1` (BEGS) establish  for general settings that include ours, the Ramsey planner steers government assets to a level that comes **as close as possible** to providing full spanning in a precise a sense defined by BEGS that we describe below
+Nevertheless,   :cite:`BEGS1` (BEGS) establish  for general settings that include ours, the Ramsey planner steers government assets to a level that comes **as close as possible** to providing full spanning in a precise a sense defined by BEGS that we describe below.

-We use code constructed :doc:`in a previous lecture <amss2>`
+We use code constructed :doc:`in a previous lecture <amss2>`.

-**Warning:** Key equations in  :cite:`BEGS1` section III.D carry  typos  that we correct below
+**Warning:** Key equations in  :cite:`BEGS1` section III.D carry  typos  that we correct below.